nutanix/Automation/README.md

         "entity1": "{\"type\":\"vm\",\"name\":\"Xplay-loc-test\",\"uuid\":\"fdbb7d56-1ec7-4655-bb25-aea209cdd05f\"}"
     }]
     }
+,,,json

 It supplies
  - the webhook_id for the corresponding webhook of the playbook.
 Grab the id from the summary page after importing the playbook (palybook-auto_upgrade_resources_v2.pbk) into your prism central.
  - name of the Jira issue as string1
  - a decision variable whether or not to update either by "1" or "0" with the field integer1
  - the vm to upgrade as entity1

  if the request was denied the runbook would set decision 0 and the called playbook would execute the first branch and just notify the requestor the decision, otherwise it will go ahead and perform the upgrade on the VM in the second branch.